ArtShp/numberlink-SAT-solver/README.md

 \end{align*}
 $$

-5. Each path point has exactly two neighbors with the same number, which can be represented either as an end point or path cell.
+5. Each path point has exactly two neighbours with the same number, which can be represented either as an end point or path cell.
-Thus, we prohibit having more or less than two neighbor with the same number, but there are no limitations for neighbors with different numbers.
+Thus, we prohibit having more or less than two neighbour with the same number, but there are no limitations for neighbours with different numbers.
 This condition states that each path cell is connected to exactly two other path cells, so the path neither branches nor breaks.
 It's described by three conditions: if there is a path cell, then there are at least two and at most two neighbours with the same number.